it-toppp/docker-php7-ext/README.md

-#This project added most of the PHP expansion as base fpm.
+#### This docker image added most of the PHP expansion, only for develop env.